I am standing at the window

 and bury death in the dead of Winter.

-My friend, The Shepherd's community,
+My friend, living in the Shepherding community,

-lives according to 'Nature's code of the living' ...
+lives according to 'Nature's Code of the Living';

 "Love the life all around you,